HKalbasi/zngur/book/src/import.md

 - `import "./types.zng";`

 At this time, absolute paths are not supported.
-Importing paths without a leading specified (e.g. `import "foo/bar.zng";`) is reserved for a possible future extension.
+Importing paths without a leading specifier (e.g. `import "foo/bar.zng";`) is reserved for a possible future extension.

-Above, "the current zng file" refers to the `.zng` file being parsed, which is not necessarily the top-level `.zng` file passed to `zngur` on the command line.
+Above, "the current .zng file" refers to the `.zng` file being parsed, which is not necessarily the top-level `.zng` file passed to `zngur` on the command line.

 ## Behavior